A Strategic Framework for Organisations Navigating Uncertainty

 The Viking longship was the most capable vessel of its age.
 Fast, flexible, built for open water.
 It held together because everyone aboard understood their role — and because there was always someone at the bow, watching for what the rest of the crew could not yet see.

 The Langship Model takes its logic from that vessel.
-Not as decoration — as a working description of how organisations navigate: with a clear direction, a crew that shares authority, and a designated function for sensing what lies ahead.
+Not as decoration — as a working description of how organisations should navigate: with a clear direction, a crew that shares authority, and a designated function for sensing what lies ahead.

 Most strategic frameworks ask: how do we execute?